richrarobi/zeegolink/README.md

 go get github.com/richrarobi/zeegolink

-reply servers written in go and python3 allow requests in go or pyhon to run functions in either language on locally connected systems.
+reply servers written in go and python3 allow requests in go or python3 to run functions in either language on any (linux based?) locally connected systems.

-Python is the "major" language used on Raspberry Pi systems, and so a python interface is useful. zreply.py uses port 5554. zreply.go uses port 5555. zeegolink can send requests to either port, so a Pi running BOTH zreply servers can be called from go or python in a single program, as can other systems running zreply.
+Python is the "major" language used on Raspberry Pi systems, and so a python interface is useful. zreply.py uses port 5554. zreply.go uses port 5555. zeegolink can send requests to either port, so a Pi running BOTH zreply servers can be called from go or python, as can other systems running zreply.
+Multiple systems may be interconnected

 the go version of reply uses internal functions, whereas the python reply uses a small library in zlocal.py - see the example in zreqtest.go, and the zbeat.py.